 We can easily see that Choice E makes the most sense.

 Sravna Test Prep

-Online course and Private Tutoring for the GMAT and the GRE
+Online courses and 1-on-1 Online Tutoring for the GMAT and the GRE